fhnishida/StarlinkAmazon/README.md

 ```
 .
 ├── starlink_dataset.R            # Step 1 — builds the analytical dataset
 ├── starlink_results.Rmd            # Step 2 — produces all results
 ├── README.md                       # This file
-├── analytical_dataset.dta        # This file
-└── datasets/
+└── data/
     ├── [raw files]                 # Downloaded by the user (see README_data.md)
     └── processed/
         └── [intermediary files]    # Created automatically by starlink_dataset.R
+        └── analytical_dataset.dta  # Created automatically by starlink_dataset.R
 ```

 ---
 ## 2. Downloading Datasets

 This document describes all datasets required to run `starlink_dataset.R` and `starlink_results.Rmd`.
 The datasets are **not** included in this repository due to size and licensing constraints.
-Follow the instructions below to download each file and place it in the correct subfolder within `datasets/`.
+Follow the instructions below to download each file and place it in the correct subfolder within `data/`.

 > **Note for non-Portuguese speakers:** Several datasets are hosted on Brazilian government portals whose interfaces are entirely in Portuguese.
 Step-by-step instructions in English are provided for each of those cases.